Skip to content

 Remote state alternative (Terraform-specific)»

-If the data in the context is produced by one or more Spacelift stacks, contexts can be an attractive alternative to the Terraform remote state.
+You can use contexts to group data that are produced by one or more Spacelift stacks, as an alternative to the Terraform remote state.
 In this use case, contexts can serve as outputs for stacks that can be consumed by (attached to) other stacks.
-So, instead of exposing the entire state, a stack can use Spacelift Terraform provider to define values on a context - either managed by the same stack , or managed externally.
+So, instead of exposing the entire state, a stack can use the Spacelift Terraform provider to define values on a context, either managed by the same stack or externally.
 Managing a context externally can be particularly useful when multiple stacks contribute to a particular context.

 Info

-In order to use the Terraform provider to define contexts or its configuration elements the stack has to be marked as administrative.
+To use the Terraform provider to define contexts or its configuration elements, the stack needs the right role attachments.

-As an example of one such use case, let's imagine an organization where shared infrastructure (VPC, DNS, compute cluster etc.) is centrally managed by a DevOps team, which exposes it as a service to be used by individual product development teams.
-In order to be able to use the shared infrastructure, each team needs to address multiple entities that are generated by the central infra repo.
-In vanilla Terraform one would likely use remote state provider, but that might expose secrets and settings the DevOps team would rather keep it to themselves.
-Using a context on the other hand allows the team to decide (and hopefully document) what constitutes their "external API".
+As an example of this use case, imagine an organization where shared infrastructure (VPC, DNS, compute cluster, etc.) is centrally managed by a DevOps team, which exposes it as a service to be used by individual product development teams.
+To be able to use the shared infrastructure, each team needs to address multiple entities generated by the central infra repo.
+In vanilla Terraform you would likely use the remote state provider, but that could expose secrets and settings the DevOps team would rather keep it to themselves.
+Using a context, however, allows the team to decide (and document) what constitutes their "external API".

 Extending Terraform CLI Configuration (Terraform-specific)»